-CAZA BJJ is delighted to announce that we have two new number one ranked competitors – Ronaldo Mendes Dos Santos and Dean Middleton!
+CAZA BJJ is delighted to announce that we have two new number one ranked competitors – Ronaldo Mendes Dos Santos and Dean M!

-Dean Middleton is the Australian national number one ranked blue belt (masters) in no-gi.
-Ronaldo is the number one ranked in Queensland blue belt (masters) in
+Dean is the Australian national number one ranked blue belt (masters) in no-gi.
+Ronaldo is the number one ranked in Queensland blue belt (masters) in gi.

 Here’s the proof:

 Well done boys!
 You fully deserve this recognition.
 However, if Yoshi offers you a hug, refuse.
 You know what a 3rd-degree black belt’s hug is like; they get double underhooks, they…. it never ends well 🙂

 Being number one ranked means that you accumulated more points than any other competitor in your division.

 Points are awarded for finishing first, second or third at a tournament.
 These points are then multiplied by the star ranking for the event.
 A regional competition may be only a one or two-star event, whereas the Pan-Pacs is a six-star event.